Note: This is #4 in a series of posts. If you have not read the Foreword to the series, I hope you will do that first: Foreward

 There is a place to come to where there is bread enough and to spare and that is here at the Lord’s Table.
 The younger son recalled that even the hired hands had it.
 This would refer to the least in the household.
 Not the sons and daughters, not even the servants who lived there, but the ones who drop by and do a day’s work and get a day’s wage.
 The dedicated and the most casual member, whether he comes every Sunday and every Wednesday and every time the doors are opened, or literally comes once or twice a year, has the invitation to come and dine at the Master’s Table.
 The guest as well as the member.
 It doesn’t matter, the Bread of the Altar is freely given to all.

 The tale of two cities, the difference between staying home and doing your own thing or gathering together around word and sacrament.
 The difference between denying yourself and taking up a cross and following Jesus, or pampering yourself and putting yourself first.
 The tale of two cities.
 In the one where they finally do starve to death, as this younger son would have done, had he stayed there, or living, as he finally did when he returned to his home, will also be the difference in what a person finally hears as he passes from this existence to the next.
 Either, “Depart from me, I never knew you” or “Come blessed of My Father…..”
 Amen.

-Note from the Peace Doctor: If you're looking for peace for yourself, we hope you will look at our home page before leaving us.
-The Internet certainly is full with help regarding every kind of field.
-Above is an item we hope will be interesting for peace lovers and those who are interested in peace stories.
+Note from the Peace Doctor: If you're interested in peace for yourself, be sure to drop by our home page before leaving us.
+The Internet certainly is plentiful with content about every imaginable topic.
+Here is an item we thought might be interesting for peace seekers and those who are interested in peace news.